SaifeldeenAdel/ML-Sessions/01/README.md

 -   80/20 train/test split.
 -   Train a KNN classifier using the training set (see sklearn docs)
 -   Make predictions on the test set.

+Output:

--   Evaluate the model using accuracy.
+-   Evaluate the model using accuracy (number of correct predicitons over total test set) and **print the accuracy**
 -   **Plot the decision boundary of your model, see the image below.**

 ![img](/01/img/Screenshot%202024-09-11%20202631.png)